 A Baker cyst results from an accumulation of trapped joint fluid, which bulges from the joint capsule behind the knee as a protruding sac.
 Causes of the joint fluid accumulation include rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
-Arthritis due to damage of joint... read more , and overuse of the knees.
-Baker cysts often cause discomfort at the back of the knee.
+Arthritis due to damage of joint... read more , other inflammatory joint diseases and overuse of the knees.
+Baker cysts often cause discomfort at the back of the knee but often do not cause symptoms.
 The cysts may enlarge to the size of a baseball and extend downward into the calf muscles.
-(See also Introduction to Muscle, Bursa, and Tendon Disorders Introduction to Muscle, Bursa, and Tendon Disorders The muscles, bursae, tendons, and bones must be healthy and functioning correctly for the body to move normally.
-Muscles, which contract to produce movement, are connected to the bones by tendons... read more .)

 A rapid increase in the amount and pressure of fluid within the cyst can cause it to rupture.
 The fluid released from the cyst can cause the surrounding tissues to become inflamed, resulting in symptoms that may mimic those of a blood clot in the calf (deep vein thrombosis [DVT] Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ).
 Moreover, a bulging or ruptured Baker cyst can rarely actually cause thrombophlebitis in the popliteal vein (which is located behind the knee) by pressing on the vein.